typecode/typester/README.md

 - **Single file import (batteries included):**
    No need to import separate stylesheets and additional dependencies.
 Typester comes with everything it needs rolled into one JS file.
 - **Engineered for modern JS modules**
    Typester has been created using ES6+ JavaScript module patterns which means you need only import it and instantiate it.
-If you still prefer <script> imports that's fine too Typester will bind itself to the global scope allowing you to `new window.Typester({ /* options */ })`.
+If you still prefer &lt;script&gt; imports that's fine too Typester will bind itself to the global scope allowing you to `new window.Typester({ /* options */ })`.
 - **Minimal DOM footprint**
    It wont clutter your beautifully laid out markup with multiple DOM injections for each editor instance.
 Need multiple editors on a single page?
 No problem, typester will inject single instances of its DOM requirements which will be shared between the editors.
 - **Pure XSS-free DOM powered by [DOMPurify](https://github.com/cure53/DOMPurify)**